Luigian/Knights/README.md

 ## Knowledge in AI

 Humans reason based on existing knowledge and draw conclusions.
-The concept of representing knowledge and drawing conclusions from it is also used in AI. *Knowledge-Based Agents* reason by operating on internal representations of knowledge.
+The concept of representing knowledge and drawing conclusions from it is also used in AI.
+Knowledge-Based Agents reason by operating on internal representations of knowledge.
 AI stores knowledge in a *Sentence* (an assertion about the world in a knowledge representation language)  and uses it to infer new information.

 **Propositional Logic**

 Propositional logic is based on propositions, statements about the world that can be either true or false.
-It uses *propositional symbols* like letters (P, Q, R) to represent a proposition.
+It uses propositional symbols like letters (*P*, *Q*, *R*) to represent a proposition.

-To connect propositional symbols in order to reason in a more complex way it uses other logical symbols called *logical connectives*:
+To connect propositional symbols in order to reason in a more complex way it uses other logical symbols known as logical connectives:

 - **Not (¬)** inverses the truth value of the proposition.